Research

 Is anxiety associated with active behaviour in patients diagnosed with Major Depressive Disorder?

-Hol-Steegstra, A., Helmich, M. A., Riese, H., & Snippe, E. (in preparation).
+Hol-Steegstra, A., Helmich, M. A., Riese, H., & Snippe, E. (submitted).
 Is anxiety associated with active behaviour in patients diagnosed with Major Depressive Disorder?

 Abstract